 • Security for collaborative applications: teleconferencing and video-conferencing

-• Security for emerging technologies: sensor networks, wireless/mobile (and ad hoc) networks, and personal communication systems
+• Security for emerging technologies: sensor/wireless/mobile/personal networks and systems

 • Security for future home networks, Internet of Things, body-area networks